Best Weighted Blankets for Hot Sleepers

 That all sounds great, but what if you’re a hot sleeper?
 Well fear not – I’ve done extensive research on how to get the best benefits of weighted blankets without having to worry about getting overheated, or worse, waking up in a pool of sweat.

-Now you can rest easy with this comprehensive list of the best weighted blankets for hot sleepers.
+Now you can rest easy with this comprehensive list of the best heavy blankets for hot sleepers.
 Intrigued?
 Read on.

 Our Method Of Selecting These Weighted Blankets

 After extensive searching and researching medically reviewed sources, I selected the best blankets that came highly recommended and also have stellar Amazon customer reviews.
+Other weighted blankets won’t compare to these top ten cooling weighted blankets.
 I kept an eye out for key features, such as even weight distribution and the use of cooling fabric.
-If you tend to sleep on the warmer side and are looking for a weighted blanket, this is the list for you.
+If you tend to sleep on the warmer side and are looking for a cooling weighted blanket, this is the list for you.

 The 10 Best Weighted Blankets for Hot Sleepers